pranetkhetan/agbotprojectinsight/README.md

 This is the (encrypted) password for the Raspberry PI (we love popular advertisements) <br><br>

-AgriBuddy - farmersprotest or something similar
+AgriBuddy - farmersprotest <br>
+Hephaestus - amitabhbachchan